Azure/InnovationEngine/README.md

 ### Modes of Operation
 Today, executable documentation can be run in 3 modes of operation:

-Interactive: Displays the descriptive text of the tutorial and pauses at code blocks and headings to allow user interaction `python3 main.py interactive tutorial`
+Interactive: Displays the descriptive text of the tutorial and pauses at code blocks and headings to allow user interaction `python3 main.py interactive tutorial.md`

-Test: Runs the commands and then verifies that the output is sufficiently similar to the expected results (recorded in the markdown file) to be considered correct. `python3 main.py test tutorial`
+Test: Runs the commands and then verifies that the output is sufficiently similar to the expected results (recorded in the markdown file) to be considered correct. `python3 main.py test tutorial.md`

 Execute: Reads the document and executes all of the code blocks not pausing for input or testing output.
-Essentially executes a markdown file as a script. `python3 main.py execute tutorial`
+Essentially executes a markdown file as a script. `python3 main.py execute tutorial.md`
 ## Use Executable documentation for Automated Testing
 One of the core benefits of executable documentation is the ability to run automated testing on markdown file.
 This can be used to ensure freshness of content.